sshay77/DunAndBradstreet/README.md

 The application is configured by default correctly, but if it can't run on the default ports you can configure them in the `config.js` at the server directory, and `config.ts` at the client directory.

 ### PageSize
-This const define the amount of results per page.
+This const defines the amount of results per page.
 Current configuration is 10 results per page.
 It is configured in the client directory at `config.ts`.

 ## Application Features